New-Vision-2050/Contsrix_Core_Api/PRD_Employee_Attendance_System.md

 #### Configuration and Management
 - **Flexible Rule Engine:** Allow HR administrators to configure custom constraint rules
-- **Exception Management:** System for handling and approving constraint exceptions
-- **Temporary Rule Modifications:** Support for temporary changes to attendance constraints
+- **Branch Selection:** Tools for selecting which branches a constraint applies to
+- **Constraint Assignment:** Tools for assigning constraints to users, departments, or roles within branches
+- **Constraint Testing:** Ability to test constraints before applying them
-- **Bulk Rule Application:** Apply constraint rules to groups of employees efficiently
+- **Bulk Rule Application:** Apply constraint rules to groups of employees or branches efficiently
 - **Rule Testing Environment:** Test new constraints before applying them to production

 ### 6.4 Notification System